AurovD/AurovD/README.md

 ###  About Me :

-I am a Full Stack Developer from Russia.
+I am a Web Developer from Russia.

 - :man_technologist: Developer.